 The Directors have adopted the going concern basis in preparing the Company's Financial Statements.
+The Board has, in particular, considered the impact since the coronavirus (Covid-19) outbreak but does not believe the Company's going concern status is affected.
+The Company maintains sufficient cash balances to enable it to meet its liabilities as they fall due.
 It is the Directors' opinion that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of these Financial Statements.
 In reaching this conclusion the Directors considered the Company's investment portfolio, cash position and expenses.